stajichlab/funannotate_template/README.md

 # Optional - update

 If you have RNAseq you can do an update.
+For this workflow this would be already aligned reads and PASA database created in the training step.
+So the input to this is only the previously run training data and the input folder for annotation.

+If you are doing an update on an already annotated genome obtained from genbank you will want to provide forward and reverse reads (`--left` and `--right`).

 # Functional annotation